 - Applying for the Dissertation Award: You must have:

 - Successfully defended the prospectus before the beginning of the academic year.

-- A member of a racial or ethnic minority group (including African-American, Asian American, Hispanic/Latin American, Native American or other.).
+- A member of a racial or ethnic minority group (including black, Asian American, Hispanic/Latin American, Native American or other).